remkohdev/guestbook101/Lab0/README.md

 	Models are successfully generated from swagger spec.
 	```

-5. Add relations to models,
+5. Add relations to models running the `lb relation` command to create the following 3 model relations,

 	```console
 	$ lb relation